BT-Creator/BDPG-1/README.md

 - The DF is cleaned from illegal data.
 The cleaning actions can be found at `functions/clean.py`
 - The datatypes of the DF's columns are matched to their content.
 These functions can be found in `functions/transform.py`

+## Regression and Prediction
+The model predicts the house prices with 3" different type of regression, these being:
+- Linear regression
+- ElastiNet regression
+- Lasso regression
+- Ridge regression

+# Bugs

+**Q:** The discover function says that there are still illegal values in `MasVnrType`, `BsmtQual` and `GarageType`.<br>
+**A:** This is because, for the regression function to work, some values need to be altered that aren't considered validated by the config file that `discover` uses.
+These are mainly `NaN` files that are re-assigned a string value.

+**Q:** Some code in the transform function is in comment.
+**A:** This was, because originally, there was decided to transform data within the dataset to the right dataset.
+But when transforming date data in the dataset, it doesn't play nicely with regression calculation.
+Because of this, we've decided to not do that.